pointcheckout/docs/community/1-registration/2-registration.md

 ---
-title: Registering for a PointCheckout merchant account
+title: Registering for a Paymennt merchant account
 sidebar_label: 'Registration Process'
 ---

-This guide will walk you through the process of registering for a PointCheckout merchant account.
+This guide will walk you through the process of registering for a Paymennt merchant account.

 Once you’ve submitted your application, you’ll join a short queue.
 Our team will review your application and may reach out to you to confirm a few details or, most probably, will leave you a message on your application, guiding you through the still required information/ documentation.
 The onboarding process timeframe depends on the complexity of your company and the documents uploaded.

 :::info APPLICATION DOWNLOAD
-Before starting, you must have downloaded the PayLink by PointCheckout mobile application.
+Before starting, you must have downloaded the Paymennt mobile application.
 [Learn more](/guides/registration/install)
 :::

 :::caution AUTHORIZED SIGNATORY
-The user setting up the account must be an authorized signatory of the entity forwhich the PointCheckout merchant account is being created.
+The user setting up the account must be an authorized signatory of the entity for which the Paymennt merchant account is being created.
 :::

 ## Account requirements